lessardlab/BioRegions2021QCBS/README.md

 2. Download the data from GBIF (see data folder)

-3. Create a new project and open the `script.Rmd` R markdown file.
+3. Create a new RStudio project (optional) and open the `script.Rmd` R markdown file.

 4. Make sure you have installed all necessary packages (detailed in the script)